“a superb abstraction of a different order”

 May 26 1979, pencil, ink, oil on paper, 46x61cm, Nickle Arts Museum, Calgary

-Five other such works in the Art Gallery of Peterborough are on the site here.
+Five other such works in the Art Gallery of Peterborough can be seen here.

 These works on paper have been issuing in a steady stream since last summer.
 The large untitled new painting illustrated below, a 48 by 92-inch oil on masonite, may show where they are tending to go.
 It is certainly not a summary of previous work, but a very Minerva of apparently parthenogenetic marvels.
 It testifies of course to Bloore' s unaltered faith in the inexhaustible expressiveness of whites as both faintly tinted light and as shadow-casting pigments.
 It is in that sense one of his most fully definite works to date, but it is redefining in new terms his unique fusion of spirit and substance.
 Here there is a remarkable balance of stasis and flux.
 The calm space is dominated at the left by a floating pattern of overlapping rows of softened meanders that form themselves into a slightly flattened diamond.
 This is positioned somewhat as Robert Goodnough places his dense, shapeless swirls of leaflike fragments, but has an entirely different effect.
 From it two narrow streamers of unequal thickness stretch out horizontally and parallel all the way to the right edge.
 These figurations have a perceptible thickness in ivory and fleece whites against a smooth, grayed-white ground.
 It is at once serene, inevitable and as compact with force as a flight of northward-migrating birds without in the slightest representing such an observable event.
 It is a superb abstraction of a different order, a symbol of contained, purposive energy, a shapely diagram of what civilization aspires to be within a natural order that appears immune to reason.

-* - It is true that in 1977, “the Byzantine Light series came to an end after some 70 paintings,” but there were not “countless drawings” in that series at all, in the sense of independent works - in fact only one is known of.
-There were a few maquettes (one is viewable in high resolution here) and many, many idea sketches on random paper such as the four in Peterborough shown here.
+* - It is true that in 1977, “the Byzantine Light series came to an end after some 70 paintings,” but there were not “countless drawings” in that series at all, in the sense of independent works - in fact only one is known of and it is here and there two oil sketches, one of which is here.
+There were a few maquettes (one is viewable in high resolution here) but there were indeed many, many ideational sketches on random paper such as the four in Peterborough shown here.